Top 12 Compliance Risks that Can Affect Your GSA Schedule

 6. Scope Compliance

 Contractors can only provide products and services through their GSA Schedule that have been approved by GSA.
-Other products and services would have to be sold as open market items unless they are being sold at the task order level under an Order Level Material Special Item Number (SIN OLM).
+Other products and services would need to be sold as open market items unless they are being sold at the task order level under an Order Level Material Special Item Number (SIN OLM).

 7. Discount Relationship

 GSA expects this relationship to be maintained.
-If commercial sales prices are to be lowered, GSA prices must be lowered at least proportionally if the contractor wants to avoid violation of the terms and conditions of the contract according to the Pride Reductions Clause.
+If commercial prices are to be lowered, GSA prices must be lowered at least proportionally if the contractor wants to avoid violation of the terms and conditions of the contract according to the Pride Reductions Clause.

 8. The Minimum Sales Requirement